What is a pulley (or peg)?

 How do I solve pulley questions?

-- In all pulley questions the particles are moving in different directions so it is best if they are considered separately as opposed to treating them as one object
+- In all pulley questions the particles are moving in different directions so are considered separately rather than the system being treated as one

 - If a particle is in motion in the direction being considered then Newton’s Laws of Motion apply so use “F = ma” (N2L)